telus/tds-core/docs-new/elements/colours.md

 Colour creates visual impact and distinguishes a brand.
 It conveys personality, attracts the eye and indicates change.
 At a minimum; colours use the WCAG 2.0 Level AA contrast ratio of at least 4.5:1.

+These colours are use cases and are intended to be specific to digital experiences only.
+For the full guidelines on using colour, including traditional media and other forms of communications, visit [BrandHub](https://brand.telus.com/guidelines/telus-colours).

 ## Brand colours

 ---

-White is the cornerstone of our palette and the most dominant colour in it, but purple and green are what make it distinctive and memorable.
-See usage description below.
+White is the most dominant colour in our palette and should be the foundation of every page.
+Purple and green are used to accent white space through buttons, text colour, and links.

+For more insight in how we use whitespace and our colour palette, go to [BrandHub](http://brand.telus.com/).

 ## Buttons/Links/Headings/Body